 - 1994: MTALK, a freeware VoIP application for Linux.

-- 1997: Level 3 began development of its first ‘softswitch,’ a term they coined.
+- 1997: Level 3 began the development of its first ‘softswitch,’ a term they coined.

 - 1999: The Session Initiation Protocol (SIP) specification RFC 2543 is released.
 Mark Spencer of Digium develops the first open source private branch exchange (PBX) software (Asterisk).